 The CDM Regulations 2015

-The updated Regulations place increased responsibilities on the three main parties in a building project – the Client, the Designer, and the Builder.
-Importantly for the first time, the domestic market has been brought into the mix.
-This is because statistically there are more injuries and fatalities on smaller, previously unregulated projects than on the larger ones.
-So the HSE has decided to address this issue by requiring all projects to have someone overseeing health, safety and welfare in both the pre-start and construction phases.
+The changes to the Regulations placed increased responsibilities on the three main parties in a building project – the Client, the Designer, and the Builder.
+Importantly for the first time, the domestic market was brought into the mix by the changes.
+This is because statistically there were more injuries and fatalities on smaller, previously unregulated projects than on the larger ones.
+So the HSE addressed this issue by requiring all projects to have someone overseeing health, safety and welfare in both the pre-start and construction phases.

 The Principal Designer

-In accordance with CDM 2015 the new role of Principal Designer (PD) has been created.
-This role replaces the CDM Coordinator (CDMC) from the old regulations.
-This is not just a name change; instead the role of the PD is intended to be a pivotal one in every building project from the smallest alterations to the largest new build.
+In accordance with CDM Regulations 2015 the role of Principal Designer (PD) was created.
+This role replaced the CDM Coordinator (CDMC) from the old Regulations.
+This was not just a name change; instead the role of the PD was intended to be a pivotal one in every building project from the smallest alterations to the largest new build.
 Every project, whether it is creating a new doorway into a domestic garage, a speculative developer building houses on a garden plot or a company expanding into a new factory unit, needs to have a Principal Designer appointed by the Client.

 A suitable PD must “be a designer on the project and be in a position to have control over the design and planning stage”.

 The PD will usually be an organisation or, on smaller projects, an individual with: